pbv-public/partner-sdk-nodejs/README.md

 ### Step 1: Get API Access

 Email **[dev@pb.vision](mailto:dev@pb.vision)** to request API access for your account.
-We'll send you an API Key.
+Let us know which data you need access to (e.g. insights, stats) which is documented below in the [Callback Data](#callback-data) section.
+We'll send you an API Key after discussing your needs more in depth.

 ### Step 2: SDK Setup